AI Analysis

 How it works

-Scitor uses Cloudflare Workers AI with the Llama 3.1 8B model to analyze emails.
-The analysis runs within Cloudflareβs infrastructure β your email content is not stored or used for model training.
+Scitor analyzes emails using a dedicated AI model.
+The analysis runs in an isolated environment β your email content is not stored after analysis and is not used for model training.

 Privacy